Pamir Highway: An Epic Road Trip from Dushanbe to Osh

 None of us had major health issues as we started our journey in the Tajik capital Dushanbe.
 We slowly ascended and our bodies got used to the high elevation.

 The only symptoms of altitude sickness we experienced were shortness of breath and high heart rate.
-But these can be also easily contributed to dancing and hiking or to the magnificent views along the way!
+But these can be also easily attributed to dancing and hiking or to the magnificent views along the way!

-Leaving Dushanbe: The Start Of A Great Adventure
+Leaving Dushanbe: The Start of a Great Adventure

 After leaving the capital of Tajikistan – Dushanbe – you’ll follow some excellent roads.
 Our tour guide Sherali tells us they were built by the Chinese.